 Our overnights in Mexico were at Ciudad Victoria, Tuxpan, Veracruz, Villahermosa twice, Tuxtla Gutierrez twice, and Tapachula.

 Our 2003 circumnavigation of the Gulf of Mexico, using the short-lived Florida-Yucatan ferry, was our most recent preparation for Mexican highways.
 Toll roads costing up to the equivalent of 17 US cents a mile were excellent, with light traffic.
 All other roads were mediocre to bad.
-Our second evening in Mexico we crossed a beautiful world-class suspension bridge, got lost in Tampico, and drove the last 40 miles to Tuxpan in darkness.
-All agree that one must not drive at night in Latin America.
+Our second evening in Mexico we crossed a beautiful world-class suspension bridge and got lost in Tampico.
+Werove the last 40 miles to Tuxpan in darkness, although all agree that one must not drive at night in Latin America.
 That night we avoided most pavement holes but lost a hubcap.
 The road was narrow and unstriped, with sharp dropoffs where shoulders should have been.
 There were many fatalistic pedestrians on both sides, extreme tailgaters, and oncoming cars with high beams or no lights.
-I tried to drive behind other cars, aiming between their taillights, if any.
+I tried to drive behind other cars, aiming between their taillights if they had any.
 Every town has topes (speed bumps), varying in number, location, elevation and signage.
 At crawl speeds some topes scrape the bottom of the car, so that's where vendors gather in the daytime.
 Tire shops and roadside crosses abound.
 One day I passed on a narrow road, and somehow, simultaneously and impossibly, was passed by a third car.

 Each day on our drive the climate and vegetation were different, successively cacti, oranges, vanilla, sugar cane, coconuts, bananas.

 For why we detoured to Villahermosa I'll go back 20 years.